metaplex-foundation/developer-hub/src/pages/core/guides/typescript-staking-example.md

 description: This guide will show you how to leverage the FreezeDelegate and Attribute plugin to create a staking program!
 ---

 This developer guide demonstrates how to create a staking program for your collection using only TypeScript, leveraging the attribute plugin and freeze delegate. **This approach eliminates the need for a smart contract** to track staking time and manage staking/unstaking, making it more accessible for Web2 developer.

-## Introduction

-### Metaplex Core

-Metaplex Core (“Core”) is a **new standard created specifically for digital assets**.
-By moving away from the standard SPL-Token Program, Metaplex eliminated the complexity and technical debt of the previous standard (Token Metadata), providing a clean and simple interface for digital assets.

-This new implementation uses a **single account design**, significantly reducing minting costs and optimizing network load by streamlining instruction processes.
-Additionally, it features a flexible plugin system that allows developers to modify the behavior and functionality of assets.

-**Here are the biggest differences and improvements:**
-- **Unprecedented Cost Efficiency**: Metaplex Core offers the lowest minting costs compared to available alternatives.
-For instance, an NFT that would cost 0.022 SOL with Token Metadata or 0.0046 SOL with Token Extensions can be minted with Core for just 0.0029 SOL.
-- **Low Compute**: Core operations have a small Compute Unit footprint.
-This allows more transactions to be included in one block.
-Instead of 205,000 CU for minting, Core requires just 17,000 CU.
-- **Single Account Design**: Unlike relying on a fungible Token Standard like SPL Token or Token Extensions (aka Token22), Core focuses on the needs of an NFT standard.
-This allows Core to use a single account that also tracks the owner.

-If you want to learn more, click [here](/core/getting-started)

 ## Starting off: Understanding the Logic behind the program

-To create an NFT collection that can only be traded during US market hours, we need a reliable way of updating on-chain data based on the time of day.
-This is how the protocol design will look like:

-### Overview

 This program operates with a standard TypeScript backend and uses the asset keypair authority in the secret to sign attribute changes.